 If you are running the 32-bit version of Windows Vista, you can certainly try the 32-bit version of Adobe DNG codec, which can be downloaded from Adobe Labs.
 However, I personally recommend using the third party FastPictureViewer WIC RAW Codec Pack, which is 100% free (as of 06/17/2010, the product is no longer free, as explained here.
 The codec pack is now $9.99.
-If you want to get the older version that is still free, either Google for “Fastpictureviewer codec 1.70″ or download the file from CNET – not sure how long CNET will keep the file), includes full DNG support for both 32 and 64 bit versions of Windows Vista/Windows 7 and covers over 20 RAW image formats from 300 different camera models (all current Nikon cameras, including D3s are supported).
+If you want to get the older version that is still free, Google “Fastpictureviewer codec 1.70”, includes full DNG support for both 32 and 64 bit versions of Windows Vista / Windows 7 and covers over 20 RAW image formats from 300 different camera models (all current Nikon cameras, including D3s are supported).
 Once you download and install the codec, the program will ask you to reboot your PC.

 After the machine is rebooted, go to a folder with DNG files in it and you will see that the image thumbnails are now visible:

 You can also open the DNG files in Windows Photo Viewer:

 Now you don’t need to open each DNG file in Lightroom or Photoshop just to see its contents, thanks to the FastPictureViewer codec pack!

 Nicely explained!
 I had trouble with this, since I do not use the windows default software, I actually use this: www.aftershotpro.com/en/pa…/dng-file/ but I found a trick to make it as a default software for photos and editing, and now it shows, and I just double click and open it in the software I use :D

 You can download this www.adobe.com/downl…undID=null) , but it is sooooo slow nevertheless i’m using gaming laptop.

 Great stuff.
 A flawless installation and a very helpful tool.